sql-machine-learning/elasticdl/docs/tutorials/dev.md

     bash -c "scripts/build.sh"
 ```

-You can find the wheel packages in the `build` directory.
+You can find wheel packages in the `build` directory.

 ## Build a Docker Image using Local Wheel Packages